The trick to organizing with reused jars for storage, and not make them look like you are a pack rat, is repetition. It makes it look very polished.

 Have you ever watched Monk?
 No?
 You should, it's one of my favorite TV shows of all time.
 It's a smart mix of the classic whodunit, a lot of subtle humor and the great acting of He of the "Fabulous Perm", Tony Shalhoub.
 What makes Monk different than most of the other brilliant fictional detectives is not his mental illness, most brilliant fictional detectives are, erm... "special".
 What makes Monk stand out is that he's the first with a raging OCD.
 But what does Monk have to do with anything?
 Well, I am a lot like Monk.
 Except without the genius.
 Or the fabulous hair.
 Or the raging OCD...

 Well, not a lot, just a bit obsessed with order and balance.
-And this is how we come to the post title.
 Combine the fact that I care about the environment, and that I am a very

 This is several years worth of tomato sauce that I have been saving.
 We try to buy most of our food fresh, so we don't come across that many jars.

 I have used them to organize some of our dry food (soy "bacon bits", legumes, cracked corn, sesame seed, "soy meat", etc.) It protects them from bugs, keep them fresh longer, they take less space in the cupboards and they certainly look better than a bunch of plastic bags.

 These jars come with mixed nuts.
 We eat a lot of nuts ("You are what you eat".
 Hmm...), so I have a lot of them.
 They are excellent to keep bigger items (like pasta), and things that need measuring, as I can get the measuring cup through the opening.

 I keep pasta, sugar, oatmeal and other foods in them.
 They are made of a very sturdy, clear plastic, and stack very well.

 You've seen some of these already.
 These are the jars in my sewing room.
 Let's see what I have in them.